EU development policy

 Finland seeks to play a role at different levels to bring questions regarded important by Finland to the fore in EU development policy.

-The European Commission's Directorate-General for International Cooperation and Development (DG DEVCO) and the EEAS are responsible for designing European development policy and delivering aid throughout the world.
-The EU has 140 missions and offices in different countries across the globe.
-They are responsible for the management and monitoring of the development cooperation projects in the partner countries.
+The European Commission's Directorate-General for International Partnerships (INTPA) and the European External Action Service (EEAS) are responsible for the formulation of European development policy and for delivering aid.
+The EU has 140 missions in different countries across the globe.
+They are responsible for the management and monitoring of the EU’s development cooperation projects in the partner countries.

 In 2021–2027, development cooperation will be funded through the Neighbourhood, Development and International Cooperation Instrument (NDICI - Global Europe).
 Finland’s support for the programme in 2021–2027 amounts to EUR 79.5 million.
 The annual sum varies between EUR 12 and 15 billion.